Review: ‘A Hunger Like No Other’ by Kresley Cole

 Yet when an ancient evil from her past resurfaces, will their desire deepen into a love that can bring a proud warrior to his knees and turn a gentle beauty into the fighter she was born to be?

-Well at least some parts I did not remember, but I did remember how Lachlain was.
-Holy CRAP!!
-Lachlain definitely is the CAVE man of all Alpha Males meaning he gets what he wants whenever he wants and he will do anything to get it.
-He has his reasons to be the way he is though.
+Yes, the male protagonist is the CAVEman of all Alpha Males.
+Lachlain MacRieve has been locked and tortured for over 100+ years by the Horde (Vampires).
 Imagine being tortured for centuries!
 You would be a raging maniac just like Lachlain.
 He happens to finally escape the Vampires that tortured him for those centuries and ends up finding his mate, who happens to be the one creature he hates.
-(Queue…instant hatred at first.)
+(Queue instant hatred at first.)
 But he’s a male that finds his mate and ends up fighting that hatred.
-(Hello…the poor Lykae has been waiting for her for many, many centuries.)
-I felt terrible for him even with his crazy ways.
+(Hello, the poor Lykae has been waiting for her for many, many centuries.)
+I felt terrible for him, even with his crazy ways.

-Emmaline (I just love her name) is the sweet petite halfling who is just minding her own business when she is attacked by the sexy possessive Lykae, Lachlain.
-(Imagine a cave man dragging off his cave woman by her hair) Yup…that is exactly how Lachlain acted, but in a way of jumping her bones.
-She is trying to find out about her father and when she’s captured by Lachlain, she’s wondering what her Aunts are going to do to him.
-(I just love each and every one of her Aunts..especially Nix)
+Emmaline (I love her name) is the sweet petite halfling who is just minding her own business when attacked by the ruthless, possessive Lykae, Lachlain in Paris, France.
+(Imagine a caveman dragging off his cavewoman by her hair) Yup, that is precisely how Lachlain acted, but in the way of jumping her bones.
+She is trying to find out about her father, and when Lachlain captures her, she’s wondering what her Aunts are going to do to him.
+(I love every one of her Aunts, especially Nix).
+I mean, the Valkyries have issues with pretty much everyone in the Lore, especially Lykae and Vampires.
+Emmaline’s Aunts are not going to be friendly at all to Lachlain when they first meet in the book, but Lachlain holds his own and realizes how much Emmaline’s Aunts mean to her.

 Kresley Cole is one author who can world build like crazy in her books.
-She throws you into this fictional world full of mythical immortal creatures that you fall for.
-You just want to know each and every one of them personally.
-That is how Kresley Cole is though.
+She throws you into this fictional world full of mythical immortal creatures that you fall for head over heels.
+You want to know every one of them personally.
+That is how Kresley Cole is, though.
 She’ll give you bits and pieces of each character and leave you wanting to learn more about them.
-She even throws in a very dramatic action-packed adventure with the characters, especially in A Hunger Like No Other.
+She even throws an action-packed theatrical adventure with the characters, especially in A Hunger Like No Other.

-I give this book 5 full stars and highly recommend it to paranormal romance readers out there.
-Kresley Cole will always be one of my favorite PNR Authors and her books will continue to be bought in paperback no matter what.
-I just love looking at the covers and I definitely will be reading this series over and over again. =) I also enjoy listening to the audiobook version of this book, which is what I did for the 3rd time around, while at work.
+Would I recommend this book?
+I give this book five stars and highly recommend it to paranormal romance readers out there.
+Kresley Cole will always be one of my favorite PNR authors, and her books will continue to be bought in paperback no matter what.
+I love looking at the covers, and I definitely will be reading this series repeatedly. =) I also enjoy listening to the audiobook version, which I did for the 3rd time around while at work.